Miami awarded Beckham-backed MLS team: official - Capital Sports

-Miami, United States, Jan 29 – English football superstar David Beckham was officially awarded a Major League Soccer franchise in Miami on Monday, but there was no immediate word on when the long-awaited team will kick off.
+Miami, United States, Jan 29 – English football superstar David Beckham was officially awarded a Major League Soccer franchise in Miami on Monday, but fans were left in the dark over a range of key details surrounding the venture.

-“It is with tremendous pride that we welcome Miami to Major League Soccer,” MLS Commissioner Don Garber said in a statement.
+Beckham took center stage in a glitzy spectacle to announce the deal, which included chanting fans and a videotaped welcome from a galaxy of stars including Serena Williams, Neymar, Usain Bolt, actor Will Smith and hip-hop mogul Jay-Z.

-Garber joined Beckham, financial backers and local officials at a news conference in Miami to make the announcement in front of hundreds of cheering fans.
+Key details — when the team would debut in the league, the team’s name, the team’s logo — were not revealed.

 “It’s been a hell of a journey,” Beckham told his audience.